-The Journal of Inter-Religious Dialogue serves as a parent publication to this online community, and its staff envisioned State of Formation and have worked to build the community since its inception.
+The Journal of Inter-Religious Studies serves as a parent publication to this online community, and its staff envisioned State of Formation and have worked to build the community since its inception.

-Chris Stedman is the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Dialogue™.
+Chris Stedman is the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Studies™.
 Chris received an MA in Religion at the Meadville Lombard Theological School at the University of Chicago, for which he was awarded the Billings Prize for Most Outstanding Scholastic Achievement.
-A columnist for Huffington Post, where his work is among the most commented on in the site’s history, he is the founder and author of NonProphet Status and is currently writing a book on religious-nonreligious engagement.
+A columnist for Huffington Post, where his work is among the most commented on in the site’s history, he is the author of Faithiest: How and Atheist Found Common Ground with the Religious and the founder of the blog NonProphet Status.

 Ian Burzynski is the Emeritus Assistant Director of Operations for State of Formation at the Journal of Inter-Religious Studies™.
 He is a secular advocate for interfaith and intercultural engagement, and has worked with Pathways for Mutual Respect and the Cordoba Initiative.
 Ian received his bachelor’s degree in International Management at McGill University and participated in the Summer Institute for Intercultural Communication.
 He currently works as Program Coordinator for Distressed Children & Infants International, a child rights and healthcare organization.